An Overview of Knee Replacement Surgery

 Prior to deciding to have knee replacement surgery Dr. Millett will require a medical history, physical examination, x-rays and in some cases a MRI.
 Once this work-up has been completed the correct treatment options will be presented and assessed.

-Knee replacement surgery, also known as total knee arthroplasty replaces the damaged joint.
-Knee replacement does not replace the bones, but resurfaces the bones.
+Knee replacement surgery, also known as total knee arthroplasty, replaces the damaged joint with synthetic parts.
+Knee replacement surgery does not replace the bones, but resurfaces the bones.

-There are three basic steps in knee replacement surgery:
+There are three basic steps in a total knee replacement: